Western Albemarle High School

 Western Albemarle High School is a public high school located in Crozet, Virginia.
-Western Albemarle is often simply referred to as Western or WAHS (pronounced "wAz") by students and locals.
+Western Albemarle is often simply referred to as Western or WAHS (pronounced "woz") by students and locals.
 The school opened in September 1977.
-Due to the COVID-19 pandemic, the school went fully virtual following March 13, and it resulted in the use of Zoom platforms and online learning.

-About the school
+School basics

 Western Albemarle enrolls approximately 1,241 students.
 It is situated at the foot of the Blue Ridge Mountains on a 75 acre site adjacent to Highway 250 and Interstate 64.
 WAHS is part of the Albemarle County Public School System, serving the western and central areas of Albemarle County.
+Its main feeder school is J. T. Henley Middle School.

-The main feeder school is J. T. Henley Middle School.
+History

 Western Albemarle High School (WAHS) opened its doors to students in fall 1977.
 Then, the school consisted of two classroom wings (the A and B-Wings), the fine arts wing with the auditorium, band and choir room, as well as a few more classrooms (the C-Wing), and the gymnasium and athletic wing (D-Wing).
 The building remained untouched until the 1996 academic year when a new addition to the school was opened.
 This addition added four classrooms and two science labs to the B-Wing and a new auxiliary gymnasium and athletic offices to the D-Wing.
 In 2005 a new, modern weight room was added to the D-Wing.
 In 2011, the school received a total overhaul of their athletic field.
 A brand new AstroTurf playing field and rubber running track was installed using funds from an anonymous donor.
 In 2015, a renovation to the media center was conducted to enhance student activities as well as modernize the existing, outdated library.
 The main office was also modernized and renovated to improve school security.
 In 2016, a new modern greenhouse and classroom was constructed behind the school to be used by Western's STEM academy the Environmental Studies Academy (ESA).
 In 2017, two history classrooms and two English classrooms (all together in a quad) were renovated to promote Albemarle County's Global Studies concept where the history and English classes are intertwined.
 In summer 2018, a total renovation and addition of science labs began.
 Opening in fall 2018 was the school's new Tri-Lab, a large, open multi use space to the building.
 This space consisted of two classrooms and a hallway that were all connected by knocking down walls and modernizing the whole room.
 Throughout the 2018–19 school year and summer 2019, construction continued on the new science addition that would soon be known as the E-Wing.
 During summer 2019, all of the school's existing science labs were renovated and modernized.
 These rooms, along with the new E-Wing, opened to students at the beginning of the 2019–20 school year.